 \section{Abstract}

 Metric Temporal Logic (MTL) and Timed Propositional Temporal Logic (TPTL) are prominent real-time extensions of Linear Temporal Logic (LTL).
 In general, the satisfiability checking problem for these extensions is undecidable when both the future U and the past S modalities are used.
-In a classical result, the satisfiability checking for MITL[U,S], a non punctual fragment of MTL[U,S], is shown to be decidable with EXPSPACE complete complexity.
-Given that this notion of non punctuality does not recover decidability in the case of TPTL[U,S], we propose a generalization of non punctuality called \emph{non adjacency} for TPTL[U,S], and focus on its 1-variable fragment, 1-TPTL[U,S].
-While non adjacent 1-TPTL[U,S] appears to be be a very small fragment, it is strictly more expressive than MITL.
-As our main result, we show that the satisfiability checking problem for non adjacent 1-TPTL[U,S] is decidable with EXPSPACE complete complexity.
+In a classical result, the satisfiability checking for MITL[U,S], a non-punctual fragment of MTL[U,S], is shown to be decidable with EXPSPACE complete complexity.
+Given that this notion of non-punctuality does not recover decidability in the case of TPTL[U,S], we propose a generalization of non-punctuality called \emph{non-adjacency} for TPTL[U,S], and focus on its 1-variable fragment, 1-TPTL[U,S].
+While non-adjacent 1-TPTL[U,S] appears to be a very small fragment, it is strictly more expressive than MITL.
+As our main result, we show that the satisfiability checking problem for non-adjacent 1-TPTL[U,S] is decidable with EXPSPACE complete complexity.